Srikanth-Macha/MyFirstApp/README.md

 This project is practice for activities to run when a user interacts (clicks) with any button on the screen and to update the value that is already shown on the screen

-Going to add nice animations to the numbers view in future!!
+Going to add nice animations to the numbers view for better user experience!!